Limits on scalar-induced gravitational waves from the stochastic background by pulsar timing array observations: Summary and Discussion

+Given the inverse-square relation between the frequency of IGWs and the mass of related PBHs \cite{Cai:2019jah}, our results predict the quasi-monochromatic mass of PBHs should be smaller than $\mathcal{O}(10^{-1}) M_\odot$.
+In this mass range, assuming Gaussian curvature perturbations would lead to an issue of PBH overproduction~\cite{Franciolini:2023pbf}.
+Generally, two strategies can be employed to alleviate this concern: incorporating non-Gaussian perturbations \cite{Cai:2018dig,Liu:2023ymk, Franciolini:2023pbf, Wang:2023ost, Atal:2021jyo} and introducing non-trivial inflation \cite{Harigaya:2023pmw}.
+Introducing a negative non-Gaussian parameter $F_{\text{NL}}$ helps mitigate this issue, but a positive $F_{\text{NL}}$ exacerbates the overproduction of PBHs~\cite{Franciolini:2023pbf,Wang:2023ost,Liu:2023ymk}.
+When $F_{\text{NL}} < 0$, the influence of non-Gaussianities on the shape of the spectrum is not significant \cite{Cai:2018dig}.
+In contrast, $f_{\text{PBH}}$ is extremely sensitive to non-Gaussianities.
+Consequently, while a negative $F_{\text{NL}}$ alleviates the overproduction issue, our MCMC results regarding the shape of the energy spectrum still serve as a reasonably good approximation.

-Furthermore, in the frequency band larger than where the maximum of the spectrum is, IGWs predicts a red-tilted tail of the spectrum.
-This tail possibly crosses the sensitive region of LISA in the frequency band $\mathcal{O}(10^{-5}) - \mathcal{O}(10^0)$Hz with amplitudes larger than $10^{-14}$.
-Thus, in the near future, IGW could be verified by the joint observations of LISA and PTA.
-IGW predicts a broken spectrum that is blue-tilted in the frequency band of PTA and has a red-tilted tail in higher frequencies.
-It will reveal the small-scale physics of the early universe and tell us the probability of the existence of PBHs.
+Furthermore, in frequency bands beyond the peak of the spectrum, IGWs anticipate a red-tilted tail.
+This UV tail is expected to undergo testing via forthcoming space-based GW observations working within $f \gtrsim 10^{-6}~{\rm Hz}$ frequency band.
+Thus, in the near future, IGWs could be verified by the joint observations of space-based laser interferometer experiments and PTA.
+The nature of the energy spectrum has the potential to significantly enhance our comprehension of small-scale physics in the early universe, providing valuable insights into the likelihood of the existence of PBHs. \\